Aldin-SXR/FENMS-029/README.md

 ## Running the code
 This project demonstrates some basic Hardhat use cases.
 It is sectioned into weeks for contracts and scripts.

+To start using the project:
+- install the dependencies by running `npm install`
+- rename the `.env.example` file to `.env` and supply your own environment values
+- have fun

-Try running some of the following tasks:
+Try running some of the following vtasks:

 ```shell
 npx hardhat help